andrewgull/HeteroR/README.md

 # Sequence based detection of unstable antibiotic heteroresistance

-The pipeline is created using [Snakemake](https://snakemake.readthedocs.io/en/stable) - a Python-based workflow management system for reproducible and scalable data analysis.
-[The "rolling" paper reference](https://f1000research.com/articles/10-33/v2)
+The pipeline is created using [Snakemake](https://snakemake.readthedocs.io/en/stable)

 Data analysis and modelling were performed using R and *tidyverse*.